vmware-samples/euc-samples/Intelligence-Samples/Custom Connectors/UEM/Readme.md

 You have two options here: create a new workflow or edit the existing workflow.
 In either case, when you finish editing the workflow and go to Save it, you may be asked whether to enable a One-Time Manual Run.

-* If you save & enable with *One Time Manual Run* **Disabled**, the enabled workflow only takes action against *new* devices that populate into the filter.
+* If you save & enable with *One Time Manual Run* **Disabled**, the enabled workflow only takes Action against *new* devices that populate into the filter.
 In other words, the workflow does not run against devices currently known within the filter.
 * If you save & enable with *One Time Manual Run* **Enabled**, the enabled workflow runs against all existing devices currently known within the filter **AND** new devices that later fall into the filter.

-## Tips for Creating your own Postman Collection
+## Tips for Creating your Postman Collection

-If you use postman to create a collection of additional UEM API calls to use in Intelligence Automations, you'll need to keep the following tips in mind:
+If you use Postman to create a collection of additional UEM API calls to use in Intelligence Automations, you'll need to keep the following tips in mind:

-* Be mindful of the HTTP Verb:  Post, Get, Update, etc.  If you use the wrong one, you'll most likely see HTTP 404 reponses.
+* Be mindful of the HTTP Verb:  Post, Get, Update, etc.  If you use the wrong one, you'll most likely see HTTP 404 responses.
 * Make use of *Environments* in Postman to enable rapid testing or testing against different APIs using different credentials or variable values.
 * While variables (sourced from environments or Collections) are a great way to make Collections shareable, they may not be helpful if you intend to upload the collection to Intelligence.
-If the collection will be used as an import for Automation actions, be sure you're hard coding necessary values (such as the *aw-tenant-code) in each API call.
+If the collection is used as an import for Automation actions, be sure you're hard coding necessary values (such as the *aw-tenant-code) in each API call.

 ## Additional Resources